arthi2900/app1/docs/prd.md

   - **Create exams directly without approval requirement**
   - **Create exams from school question bank without approval**
   - View all online exams (practice and school-level) created by teachers
+  - **View student allocation list with attendance status for each exam**
   - Monitor exam status and student participation
   - Access exam analytics and reports
   - **Delete exams created by self (with restrictions)**